DrkSephy/git-api/README.md

 The end goal is to build something similar to Technetium: http://technetium.herokuapp.com/ This requires the following data:

 * Given a repository, return the number of commits made by each contributor.
+[Done]
-* Given a repository, return the number of comments made by each contributor.
-This includes comments made on code as well as issues.
+* Given a repository, return the number of comments made by each contributor on all issues.
 * Given a repository, return the number of pull requests made by each contributor.
 * Given a repository, return the number of lines of code made by each contributor.
+[Done]
+* Given a repository, return the number of comments made by each contributor for all pull requests.
+* Given a repository, return the number of comments made by each contributor for all commits.
+[Done?]
+* Given a repository, return the number of issues opened by each contributor.
+* Given a repository, return the number of issues closed by each contributor.
+* Given a repository, return the number of issues assigned to each contributor.
+* Given a repository, return all issues.
+[Done]

 While most of this data is already provided by Github, these scripts will help with building our application.